coderamen666/srd-v3.5-md/basic-rules-and-legal/skills-i.md

 following information.

-**Key Ability:** The abbreviation of the ability whose modifier applies to the skill check. *Exception:* Speak Language has "None" as its key ability because the use of this skill does not require a check.
+**Key Ability:** The abbreviation of the ability whose modifier applies to the skill check. *Exception:* Speak Language has “None” as its key ability because the use of this skill does not require a check.

 **Trained Only:** If this notation is included in the skill name line,